ocaml-ppx/ppxlib/CONTRIBUTING.md

-This repository is not the first piece of open source software released by Jane Street, however it is the first to be entirely developed on github.
+This repository is not the first piece of open source software released by Jane Street, however it is the first to be entirely developed on GitHub.
 We are hoping that opening the development of this repository will help collaboration with other open source users.

 We welcome contributions and we will be happy to add contributors,